ReBoot: Documentary

+Telecast and digital releases

-Television broadcasts
+Television airings

-ReBoot was first broadcast on Saturday mornings in Canada on YTV and in the United States in 1994 by ABC.
-It was canceled on ABC after The Walt Disney Company purchased the network in 1996.
+ReBoot was first aired on Saturday mornings in Canada on YTV and in the U.S on ABC.
+It was canceled by ABC after The Walt Disney Company purchased the network in 1996.
 Episodes continued to air in Canada.
-Some episodes from the first and second seasons could still be seen in the U.S. when Claster Television distributed them during the 1996-1997 season.
-It was on Thursday's "The Power Block".
-It would be a year before new episodes aired on YTV due to Mainframe's involvement in Beast Wars: Transformers (known as Beasties in Canada) and Shadow Raiders, and the third season aired only on YTV at the time.
-In April 1999, years after Canadian audiences saw the third season, U.S. audiences saw the episodes on Cartoon Network.
+Some episodes from the first and second seasons could still be seen in the U.S. when Claster Television distributed them during the 1996–97 season as part of The Power Block, with different shows airing in one timeslot on different days; ReBoot aired on Thursdays.
+It would be a year until new episodes aired on YTV due to Mainframe's involvement in Beast Wars: Transformers (known as Beasties in Canada) and Shadow Raiders, and the third season aired only on YTV at the time.
+In April 1999, sixteen months after the third season finale on YTV, it debuted in the US market on Cartoon Network (who would also premiere the fourth and final season in 2000), airing in repeats until 2001.

-Production on other series delayed the fourth season of ReBoot, the eight episodes of which eventually were released in the U.S. as two 90-minute direct-to-DVD features that ended on a cliffhanger season finale.
-Series creators Blair and Pearson resigned from Mainframe Entertainment in 2004 to form their own independent studio, The Shop.
+Production on other shows delayed the fourth season of ReBoot, the eight episodes of which eventually were aired in the U.S., but were also put together as two 90-minute direct-to-DVD features that ended on a cliffhanger season finale.
+The show's creators Blair and Pearson resigned from Mainframe Entertainment in 2004 to form their own independent studio, The Shop.